Valve Lubricants for Carbon Capture and Storage Operations

 These storage areas are normally in underground geological formulations and require injecting liquified or supercritical CO2 into the reservoir, either as part of an Enhanced Oil Recovery (EOR) technique, or simply to just store it in the rock formation to prevent release into the atmosphere.

-Injecting liquified or supercritical CO2 into reservoirs poses certain challenges to the equipment involved, not least the valves on the Injection Christmas trees and the valve lubricants used in them.
 It is paramount to ensure that the valve grease used in these API 6A gate valves is not freely miscible with the CO2 fluid so that it keeps its grease-like properties and is retained in the valve cavity to ensure long lasting protection of the valve internal components.

 RS Clare teamed up with Schlumberger and a prominent IOC (International Oil Company) to conduct a detailed analysis on Valve Lubricant 601TM and how it behaves when mixed with Supercritical CO2.